JasonGlazer/pyExpandObjects/design/FY2021/NFP-HVACTemplateAndExpandObjectsWithEpJSON.md

 ***2.1.1 Overview***

-**Unlike other EnergyPlus objects, the HVACTemplate objects are not handled by EnergyPlus directly.** Instead, they are preprocessed by a program called ExpandObjects.
+**Unlike other EnergyPlus objects, the HVACTemplate objects are not handled by EnergyPlus directly.** Instead, they are preprocessed by a program called ExpandObjects or pyExpandObjects.
 If you use EP-Launch or RunEPlus.bat, this preprocessor step is performed automatically using *one of the following sequences, depending on the input file format*:

 **IDF Files**